craigpastro/rebac-in-the-logs/README.md

-# Zanzibar in the Logs
+# ReBAC in the Logs

-Inspired by the article [Is Datalog a good language for authorization?](https://neilmadden.blog/2022/02/19/is-datalog-a-good-language-for-authorization/) by Neil Madden, I am playing around trying to write a Zanzibar implementation with some of the "...logs".
+Inspired by the article [Is Datalog a good language for authorization?](https://neilmadden.blog/2022/02/19/is-datalog-a-good-language-for-authorization/) by Neil Madden, I am playing around trying to write a Zanzibar-inspired ReBAC implementation with some of the "...logs".

 - [SWI-Prolog](./swipl)
 - [Logica](./logica) WIP